Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 ## fimo
 `--parse-genomic-coord`: When this option is specified, each FASTA sequence header is checked for UCSC style genomic coordinates (e.g., `chr1:156887119-156887619`).
 The sequence ID in the FASTA header should have the form: >sequence name:starting position-ending position.
 If genomic coordinates are found they is used as the coordinates in the output.
-`--thresh`: The threshold is a p-value of 1e-4.
+`--thresh num`: The threshold is a p-value of 1e-4.
 `--oc dir`: Create a folder called dir but if it already exists allow overwriting the contents.
 `--max-stored-scores`: Set the maximum number of scores that will be stored.
+The maximum number of stored matches is 100,000.
 ```bash
 fimo  --verbosity 4 --parse-genomic-coord --o "${bfile}_fimo_out" /home/s1949868/Fimo/PRDM9.pwm.meme $file
 ```